Note: The Riva sync service used to be called the Riva CRM Agent service.

-After the first CRM sync policy has been configured, the policy can be saved and the Riva CRM Agent Service can be installed.
-When prompted to save and start the CRM Agent Sync Service, select Yes to install the corresponding Windows service.
+After the first CRM sync policy has been configured, the policy can be saved and the Riva sync service can be installed.
+When prompted to save and start the Riva sync service, select Yes to install the corresponding Windows service.

-If the Riva CRM Agent service was not installed when the first Riva sync policy was saved or if the service had to be uninstalled, there are two methods to choose from to install or reinstall the service:
+If the Riva sync service was not installed when the first Riva sync policy was saved or if the service had to be uninstalled, there are two methods to choose from to install or reinstall the service:

 Depending on your environment, some configuration settings need to be set:

-By default, the Riva CRM Agent Sync Service is installed so that the service starts automatically on a Windows restart.
+By default, the Riva sync service is installed so that it starts automatically on a Windows restart.
 Ensure that Startup type is set to Automatic (Delayed Start).

-The Riva CRM Agent Sync Service is sometimes not configured to restart if the service stops.
+The Riva sync service is sometimes not configured to restart if the service stops.
 Ensure that First failure, Second failure, and Subsequent failures are all set to Restart the Service.